Abstract

 Can boards explain why they do or do not allow executive hedging?
 If an executive has hedged the equity position, why does the board continue to grant new equity and not cash?

-The Closer Look series is a collection of short case studies through which we explore topics, issues, and controversies in corporate governance.
+Topics, Issues and Controversies in Corporate Governance and Leadership: The Closer Look series is a collection of short case studies through which we explore topics, issues, and controversies in corporate governance.
 In each study, we take a targeted look at a specific issue that is relevant to the current debate on governance and explain why it is so important.
-These free instructional materials may be used in the classroom and by practitioners who want to develop a more sophisticated understanding of governance practices.
+Larcker and Tayan are co-authors of the book Corporate Governance Matters, and A Real Look at Real World Corporate Governance.

 Keywords: executive compensation, equity hedging, equity pledging, hedging, pledging